Rancho Las Camaritas: Geography

-Las Camaritas was originally bordered by a Sausal(Spanish for willow grove), salt marsh and Mission Creek on the East side and a lagoon at the South West corner of the property(see map), or the corner of Sixteenth and Mission Streets today.
-Early maps identify Sixteenth and Harrison Streets as the Mission Creek's stream bed.
-Mission Creek was navigable by boat up to the 16th Street wharf (or Embarcadero) for the Mission San Francisco de Asís.
-Las Camaritas' has Alluvia soil making it a good candidate for agricultural use which was how the land was used during its early years after America took control of California.
-During the early American era, the Center Woolen Goods factory was located along its east border, reflecting the period's ranching background.
+Las Camaritas was originally bordered by a sausal (Spanish for willow wetland) along 14th Street, and the salt marsh of the tidal estuary called Mission Creek on the east side.
+A tiny lake was indicated, by at least one map, partially on the property at its southwestern corner, north of the corner of Sixteenth and Mission Streets today, but probably not as close to 16th as the rough sketch map implies.
+Early maps identify Harrison Street as the Mission Creek's stream bed crossing 16th, then called Center Street.
+Mission Creek was navigable by boat up to the 16th Street wharf (or the Mission Embarcadero) for the Mission San Francisco de Asís.
+Las Camaritas has alluvial soil making it a good candidate for agricultural use which was how the land was used during its early years after America took control of California.
+During the early American era, the Mission Woolen Goods factory was located along its east border, reflecting the period's ranching background.

 The lagoon located along its west side known as Lake Dolores was very likely the same body of water that the original Mission was founded next to back in 1776.
 In this case, much reduced in size due to the large cattle operations that the church operated combined with many years of droughts.
-The evidence of the lagoon's existence can be seen with its very high water table and the problems BART had constructing its underground line back in the 1960s.
+The evidence of the lagoon's existence can be seen with its very high-water table and the problems BART had constructing its underground line back in the 1960s.